 And that's precisely what makes Dean Dillon's storybook career so compelling: "All that time I'm just writing Dean Dillon songs, man."

 By his own account, Dillon and Strait met under pretty unlikely circumstances.
 The whole story is worth reading.
-Better yet, it’s worth watching — a new documentary all about Dillon’s life called Tennessee Whiskey: The Dean Dillon Story premieres in May.
-But here’s an abridged version.
+Better yet, it's worth watching — a new documentary all about Dillon's life called Tennessee Whiskey: The Dean Dillon Story premieres today (Nov.
+14).
+But here's an abridged version.

 In 1973, a teenaged Dillon moved to Nashville from tiny Lake City, Tenn.
 He had, as the cliche goes, nothing but a pep in his step and a song in his heart.
 To put it more starkly, he slept in a coal bin.
 "I'm not making this shit up," he says.
 "For two weeks, until I got my legs under me, I slept in a coal bin."